Reiskorn03/thesis-causal-ml/README.md

 - processed restricted datasets
 - outcome parameter artifacts that should remain private

+## Technical Highlights

+This repository documents a causal machine learning workflow built for observational transplant data.

+Key technical elements include:
+- metadata-driven preprocessing for multi-table clinical registry data
+- structured separation of preprocessing, modeling, and evaluation code
+- causal modeling for observational health outcome analysis
+- evaluation of Causal Survival Forests across multiple time horizons
+- handling of restricted clinical data in a public-safe showcase format

+## Methodological Overview

+The overall workflow represented in this repository includes:

+1. preprocessing and harmonization of source data
+2. metadata-based feature handling and variable organization
+3. cohort construction and study-specific filtering
+4. preparation of modeling inputs for causal analysis
+5. causal modeling with a focus on **Causal Survival Forests**
+6. horizon-based evaluation of treatment effect estimates

 ## Important note on executability

 This public repository is not intended to be fully runnable by external users.